whitenode/riakbloom/README.markdown

 Overview
 ========

 The **riakbloom** server is a collection of components that allows Bloom filters to be created and accessed through mapreduce jobs.
 As filters are stored in a designated bucket, it is possible to create and serialize filters outside Riak and then upload them for later use in mapreduce jobs.
-In order to improve the efficiency of mapreduce filtering, the solution also consists of a caching server process, and it must therefore be deployed onto every Riak instance.
+In order to improve the efficiency of map phase mapreduce filtering, the solution also consists of a simple caching server process, and it must therefore be deployed onto every Riak instance.

 An example of how riakbloom is used can be found in the EXAMPLE.markdown file.